Xetibo/ReSet-Doc/sections/distribution.typ

-In order to provide this functionality for Nix, ReSet would either need to provide a flake file, which can be used by Nix users to install ReSet and their respective plugins directly from the source, or ReSet could create a pull request on the official nix repositories.\
+In order to provide this functionality for Nix, ReSet would either need to provide a flake file, which can be used by Nix users to install ReSet and their respective plugins directly from the source, or ReSet could create a pull request on the official Nix repositories.\
 In order to not depend on third-party arbitration, this thesis will focus on creating a flake, which will include the possibility of installing and configuring plugins automatically.